iodigital-com/io-technology/data/blog/inversion-of-control-through-compound-components.md

 }
 ```

 Now, imagine ten other requirements coming in in the coming months.
-What happens is you enter the “aprocalypse”.
+What happens is you enter the [“apropcalypse”](https://twitter.com/gurlcode/status/1002110517094371328?lang=en).
 Not only will your component handle a vast number of props, it becomes very complex very quickly.

 ### Accepting a state reducer